simonlmn/esp-iot-core/README.md

-# ESP IoT Core: Framework for implementing IoT devices based on an ESP8266/32
+# esp-iot-core: Framework for implementing IoT devices based on an ESP8266/32

 A framework to implement IoT devices/gateways based on the ESP8266/32 hardware.